MatthewM117/Audio-Visualizer/README.md

 # Audio-Visualizer
 An audio visualizer that displays cool and unique patterns in sync to your music!

+Created with python, using librosa for the audio analysis and pygame for the visuals.

 # How to Use
 1. Download this repository to your computer
 2. Cd into the repo